-It may have to be argued in IRS tax court (yes, they have their own courts), but if you are represented by a good tax attorney it may be shown that circumstances beyond your control kept you from paying in a timely fashion, which led to income tax delinquency.
+If you are represented by a good tax attorney it may be shown that circumstances beyond your control kept you from paying in a timely fashion, which led to income tax debt.

 Penalties can easily make up to 25% of the total amount owed, but could reach much higher depending on the type of penalty.
 IRS tax penalty abatement does happen.
 It has happened for our clients.